redis/docs/content/commands/ft.search/index.md

 </details>

 <details open>
-<summary><b>NEW!!!
-Polygon Search with WITHIN and CONTAINS operators</b></summary>
+<summary><b>Polygon Search with WITHIN, CONTAINS, INTERSECTS, and DISJOINT operators</b></summary>

-Query for polygons which contain a given geoshape or are within a given geoshape
+Query for polygons which:

+- contain a given geoshape
+- are within a given geoshape
+- intersect with a given geoshape
+- are disjoint (nothing in common) with a given shape

 First, create an index using `GEOSHAPE` type with a `FLAT` coordinate system: